8. Reactis Simulator#

 8.6.3.1.
 Labeled Window Items#

-To zoom in to a region of interest of the signal shown in the scope, left-click the top-left corner of the region, hold the button and drag to the lower right corner of the region.
-The scope will zoom in to the selected region.
+To zoom in to a region of interest of the signal shown in the scope, left-click in a corner of the region, then hold the mouse button down and move the mouse to the diagonally opposite corner of the region.
+When the button is released, the selected region will be magnified to fill the scope window.
 To zoom out, either click the zoom-to-fit button in the toolbar or right-click in the scope window.
-Right-clicking will return to the zoom level that was active before the last zoom.
+Right-clicking will return the scope to the zoom level that was active before the current zoom was performed.

 When zoomed in, it is possible to move the displayed region within the scope window.
-To move the region, hold down the CTRL key and click-and-drag with the left mouse button.
+To move the region, hold down the CTRL key, click the left mouse button, and drag while holding the mouse button down.

 If more than one data item is plotted on a scope, then a toggle button will appear in the tool bar for each data item (window items 10 and 11 in Figure 8.11).
 Turning one of these buttons off will hide the corresponding data item in the scope.
 Hovering over the button will display the data item to which the button corresponds.